alexandermackinnon/CART-263/Project 2 - Data Visualization/README.md

 Important Notes

 - To view the visualization, the user must click anywhere on the screen after the page loads.
 - The visualization comes with sound.
-Please active sound on your system when viewing for a better experience.
+Please activate sound on your system when viewing for a better experience.